AngheloAlf/APL/docs/008 - Classes.md

 ## Methods members

+- Are like the functions of a class.
 - Has the same signature declaration as a normal function.
-- May refer to variables member by it's name, or by the use of the implicit `this`.
+- May refer to attributes by it's name, or by the use of the implicit `this`.
 - There are no "static" methods.
 - The rules of functions also apply to methods.

+## Members

+A member refers to a method or an attribute of a class.

 ## `this` and `self`

-You may write and read data to variables members, or call methods using the implicit `this` which exists in every method (including `constructor` and `destructor`).
+You may write and read data to attributes, or call methods using the implicit `this` which exists in every method (including `constructor` and `destructor`).

 Besides `this`, also exists `self`<sup>1</sup>, which serves the same function.

-You can also use the class' methods and variables members without using `this` or `self` if there is not something with the same name in scope.
+You can also use the class' methods and attributes without using `this` or `self` if there is not something with the same name in scope.

 Both `this` and `self` are of type "pointer to class".